SciML/DiffEqParamEstim.jl/docs/src/tutorials/global_optimization.md

 obj = build_loss_objective(prob,Tsit5(),L2Loss(t,data),Optimization.AutoForwardDiff())
 ```

-You can either use the NLopt package directly or through either the OptimizationNLopt or OptimizationMOI which provides interface for all MathOptInterface compatible non-linear solvers.
+You can either use the NLopt package directly or through either the OptimizationNLopt or OptimizationMOI which provides an interface for all MathOptInterface compatible non-linear solvers.

 We can now use this `obj` as the objective function with MathProgBase solvers.
 For our example, we will use NLopt.
 To use the local derivative-free